libaudioverse/libaudioverse/README.md

 - You can record audio with the recorder, or intercept audio anywhere in the graph of nodes with the graph listener.
 - Finally, if none of these meet your needs, it is possible to create your own node via the custom node.

+NOTE: This is pre-alpha and currently only supports Windows.
+Ports to Linux and Mac are planned.

 ##Binaries and Support##

 Libaudioverse's CI server currently uploads snapshots of the master branch containing everything you need to get started on Windows.
 You can get it [here](http://camlorn.net/releases/libaudioverse/libaudioverse_master.zip).
+For Python, you may obtain a more stable release with `pip install libaudioverse`.

 There is a Google Group [here](https://groups.google.com/a/camlorn.net/forum/#!forum/libaudioverse).
 You can subscribe directly and without a Gmail address via e-mailing an empty e-mail to `libaudioverse+subscribe@camlorn.net` and clicking the link in the confirmation e-mail sent to you.